ch-lukas/Demo-iDAAS-Connect-HL7/README.md

 ## Running the iDaaS Solution

 Once built you can run the solution by executing `./platform-scripts/start-solution.sh`.
-The script will startup Koopeer, Kafka and the iDaaS server.
+The script will startup Zookeeper, Kafka and the iDaaS server.

 It is possible to overwrite configuration by:
 1. Providing parameters via command line e.g.